 On May 28, 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
-The new standard is effective for the Company on January 1, 2018.
 On April 1, 2015, the FASB voted to propose to defer the effective date of ASU 2014-09 by one year.
+The new standard is to become effective for the Company on January 1, 2018.
 Early application is not permitted.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 The Company is evaluating the effect that ASU 2014-09 will have on its consolidated financial statements and related disclosures.
 The Company has not yet selected a transition method nor has it determined the effect of the standard on its ongoing financial reporting.

-In April 2015, the FASB amended ASC 835-30, Interest - Imputation of Interest (issued under ASU No. 2015-03).
-This amendment to ASC 835-30 requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-The recognition and measurement guidance for debt issuance costs are not affected by this amendment.
-The amendment is effective for the year beginning January 1, 2016 and requires using a retrospective approach.
-The Company does not expect the adoption of amended ASC 835-30 to have a material impact on the Company's consolidated financial statements.
+In April 2015, the FASB issued ASU 2015-03, Interest - Imputation of Interest, which requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
+The recognition and measurement guidance for debt issuance costs are not affected by this update.
+The ASU is effective for the year beginning January 1, 2016 and requires using a retrospective approach.
+The Company does not expect the adoption of ASU 2015-03 to have a material impact on the Company's consolidated financial statements.